Skip to main content

 His colleague Sergio Fajardo-Acosta, who worked alongside him for 26 years, mourned his loss.
 Caltech released a statement saying he "passed away suddenly" — notably, according to The Sentinel Network, without using the word "shot."

 Grillmair lived in the desert because the nighttime darkness was better for watching the sky.
-He built his own observatory at his home.
+He built his own observatory at his home with multiple telescopes.
 According to colleagues, he flew small planes and gliders that he maintained himself, and would cheerfully take anyone up who asked.
+He was also an avid cyclist with interests in renewable energy and classical and rock music.

 UAP and Defense Relevance